jayinai/nail-machine-learning/concepts.md

 How do we choose N (number of principal component) in PCA?
 One way is to set N to number of total features first, and get the ***cumulative sum of the [`explained_variance_ratio_`](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html)***, and make a tradeoff between the ratio and number of dimensions on a case by case basis.

 Keep in mind PCA will create new value vectors rather than taking the feature values from the original dataset.
 Also,  applying normalization to the dataset prior to PCA is important since PCA can be thought of a variance maximizing exercise.

+### <ins> How to Decide on Metrics

+You should have a single number metric for your ML project, and it should reflect the business goals.

+- This metric can be a weight average of some other metrics (what F1 is to recall and precision)
+- This metric can be a weight average of same metric across different cases (e.g., you have a model for each of the N geographic regions or user groups)
+- In case you can't directly derive a number from multiple metrics (e.g., model recall score, model size, inference run time), you can choose the **fix N-1 and optimize the one** strategy, where you decide the acceptable thresholds for all but one most important metric (e.g., you decide a model size < 100Mb and an inference time < 10ms to be acceptable, and try to optimize the recall score given these constraints)

+### <ins> Changing Validation Data and the Metric

+Don't be afraid to change the val/test sets and even the metric.

+- If you had overfit the val set, you should get more val set data
+- If the actual distribution you care about is different from the val/test set distribution, get new val/test set data
+- If your metric is no longer measuring what is most important to you, change the metric

+### <ins> Error Analysis

+No ML system is perfect and it makes prediction errors.
+And errors can be of different types: e.g., if you train an image classifier, it might perform poorly on blurry images, or it might misclassify A as B more often than B as A. Instead of spending all the time tuning parameter, we should spend some time to manually check what kind of errors the ML system makes and potentially propose solutions, which often lead to bigger improvement in the long run.
+Different error types might have different consequences and may cost differently to fix, and we should try maximize our return on investment when choosing what errors to fix first.

+Notice that error analysis is usually performed on validation set, and it's often a good idea to split the validation set into two parts and only perform error analysis on one part of them and treat the other as a "black box".
+This is so we don't overfit the validation set too quickly.
+And as a rule of thumb, performing error analysis on 100-200 examples should often be enough to help spot the reducible error (if any) to correct.

+Also, performing error analysis on the training is not uncommon, and will help spot issues such as high bias and identify the upper bound ML model can do (e.g., if an image is so blurry that it's even hard for humans to recognize it, then we won't blame the models for misclassifying it)